(U.S. title Thirteen

 - Super Registration Act: the Jacobsen Accords, which laid down international laws pertaining to variants.
 Bonobos, gleeches, and hibernoids were allowed to stay on Earth so long as they were registered.
 Thirteen, seen as too dangerous, were either imprisoned, killed, or shipped off to Mars where they join the terraforming effort.

 - Like many laws, it can be subverted.
-Ethan Conrad spent several years in the progressive Rim States (on the West Coast), gaining citizenship in the Angeline Freeport before grandfathering into a clause in Jacobsen Accords which gave him privacy regarding his genetic stock.
+Ethan Conrad spent several years in the progressive Rim States (on the West Coast), gaining citizenship in the Angeline Freeport before grandfathering into a clause in the Jacobsen Accords which gave him privacy regarding his genetic stock.

 - Super Soldier: Thirteens, which are genetic throwbacks to early hunter-gatherers who were forced out of the breeding pool by the rise of agriculture.
 Several nations had programs that birthed and trained them, particularly the U.S.'s Project Lawman and the U.K.'s Project Osprey, but these were dismantled by the Jacobsen Accords.